-Managing Opiate Withdrawal Symptoms With Suboxone™ - Opiate Detox Florida - Treatment Program
+Managing Opiate Withdrawal Symptoms With Suboxone™ - South Florida Detox Treatment Program

-For almost a century, South Florida detox centers and doctors have been limited in their ability to help opiate (heroin, Vicodin, Oxycontin, Percocet, morphine, Codeine, Demerol, Fentanyl, etc.) addicts.
-The "Harrison Narcotic Act of 1914" was designed as a tax act, but was interpreted by the Supreme Court to prohibit the prescription of opiates to opiate addicts, even if for treatment.
-Thereafter, the tapering of opiate dosage to ease the pain of withdrawal was illegal, leaving opiate addicts feeling hopeless about ever getting off of their opiate of choice.
-Until recently their has almost always been a healthy stigma attached to opiate addiction.
-Not only society's general consenses was "Once a heroin addict, always a heroin addict."
-Even opiate addicts themselves, also felt that it was useless to attempt to detox, because heroin addicts just don't get clean.
-At South Florida Natural Drug Detox Center, we have created a program called Opiate Detox Florida.
-This program will help you realize that there is a detox program that can work for you.
-For more information on our Opiate Detox Florida - Treatment Program, please click here to contact us.
+For almost a century, doctors have been limited in their ability to help opiate (heroin, Vicodin, Oxycodone, Oxycontin, Percocet, morphine, Codeine, Demerol, Fentanyl, etc.) addicts.
+The "Harrison Narcotic Act of 1914" was designed as a tax act, but it was interpreted by the Supreme Court to prohibit the prescription of opiates to opiate addicts, even if it was for treatment.
+Therefore, the prescription and subsequent tapering of opiates to ease the pain of withdrawal was deemed illegal and this left opiate addicts with few medical options.
+Most addicts had no option other than to go “cold turkey” by simply abruptly abstaining from their use of opiates.
+If you have ever experienced abrupt abstinence, you realize how physically demanding this approach can be.
+It is certainly not impossible, as many people are able to do so, but it involves a lot of physical discomfort and may last many weeks or months.
+There has almost always been a stigma attached to opiate addiction and detoxification.
+Society's general consensus was once a heroin addict, always a heroin addict.
+Opiate addicts may feel that it is useless to attempt to detox because addicts just can’t get clean.
+At South Florida Detox Centers, we have created a program that will help you realize that there is a successful system that can work for you.
+We do need to emphasize that if you do not combine our program with regular visits to an addiction specialist or NA/AA meetings then your ability to remain sober for the rest of your life is not very promising.
+For more information on our treatment program, please click here to

 Suboxone™ - A Pain Free Opiate Detox